 Sometimes, dogs wag their tails whenever they are stressed or anxious.
-Tail wagging is just a result of excitement, whether it be positive or negative.
-It is for this reason that you will see many dogs wagging their tails before a dog fight.
+Tail wagging is just a result of excitement, whether positive or negative.
+For this reason, you will see many dogs wagging their tails before a dog fight.
 Look for other signs of stress to determine if your dog is wagging its tail out of stress.

 6. Dogs’ mouths are cleaner than human mouths.

-Many people believe that a dog’s mouth is cleaner than a human’s mouth.
-This misconception is because the bacteria in a dog’s mouth are not the same bacteria in a human’s mouth.
+Many people believe a dog’s mouth is cleaner than a human’s.
+This misconception is because the bacteria in a dog’s mouth are different from a human’s.
 Hence, the bacteria from your dog’s mouth cannot be transferred to you.